eu-digital-green-certificates/dgc-testdata/IS/README.md

 ### 4

-[4.json](2DCode/raw/4.json) -Negative PCR signed with EC, no extened key usage
+[4.json](2DCode/raw/4.json) -Negative PCR signed with RSA, no extened key usage

 All tests should be successful.
 Public key uploaded in the ACC environment